 As a starter, I would suggest simple activities; reading, sports, cooking.
 These simple activities are things all of us have access to and are good tools to begin the process of calming the mind since they take you out of your daily routine.
 If you already do all these, or any of these as a profession, try Youtubing a guided meditation, my favorite are the ones by Deepak Chopra.
 However, if you prefer to just meditate /sit still without words try searching ‘calming music’, or ‘meditation music’.

 7).
 Healthy diet

 I listed healthy diet as the final tip because of a tremendous theory called primary and secondary food, which I learnt about during my Health Coaching training at the Integrative Institute for Nutrition.
 Primary food encompasses; relationships, career, spirituality, and physical activity.
 Secondary food includes; what you eat, so ideally a ‘Healthy Diet.’
 Simplified the theory is that before you can start managing your diet and what you eat, you need to get your primary foods in balance first.

 Once you’ve worked on the other 6 tips I finally conclude with point 7, ‘Healthy Diet’.
 Let’s say you own a car, a petrol engine car, would you fill it with diesel?
 No, you wouldn’t, it would break-down wouldn’t it?
 The same way, if you put the wrong food in your body (your own personal engine) what do you think will happen over time?

-Its therefore so vital to take charge of your engine and make sure you’re running it to its optimum power and ability, rather that it running your day to day.
+Its therefore so vital to take charge of your engine and make sure you’re running it to its optimum power and ability, rather than it running your day.
 No matter how small or grandiose your long-term plans for the future don’t neglect your engine.